SmritiGoyal/rtat-optimization/docs/methodology.md

 At intake time, the actual delivery duration for *this* repair is unknown.
 But the historical segment median (e.g., "Rural × AE typically takes 12 days") is known.
 This swap keeps the predictive power of the delivery signal without using post-event information.

 The original repair-level feature is retained in the feature parquet for EDA reference and audit traceability, but excluded from `MODEL_FEATURES` and audited in Step 9 as `CONDITIONAL — EXCLUDED FROM MODEL`.
+Its binned twin (`parts_delivery_tier`) and the arrival flag (`parts_has_arrival_flag`) are excluded on the same grounds — all three require parts to have arrived and are unavailable at intake scoring.

 ### 4.6 Interaction features